mux99/mptcp.dev/setup.md

 ## Kernel version

-MPTCP support has debuted with the version 5.6.
-It has continued to evolve, and still evolving today.
+MPTCP support debuted with version 5.6 of the Linux kernel.
+It has continued to evolve, and is still evolving today.
 See the [ChangeLog](https://github.com/multipath-tcp/mptcp_net-next/wiki/#changelog) for more details.

 For this reason, we do recommend you to use a [recent kernel](https://www.kernel.org/), ideally the last stable version, or the last "long term support" (LTS) one.

-Note that the RedHat/CentOS kernels have a good support of MPTCP, where new features and bug fixes are regularly backported.
+Note that the RedHat/CentOS kernels have a good support for MPTCP, where new features and bug fixes are regularly backported.